Is there a secret formula to help newbies learn the art of managing an online forum? After several years managing

 As Editor of I Antique Online.com, I have gotten to know a lot of very active and enthusiastic members who contribute regularly to this exciting Social Network on antiques and collectibles.

-Once you become familiar on a particular online communities you get to know who the "movers and shakers" are as well as which members prefer to stay in the background.
+Once you become familiar on a particular online communities you get to know who the "movers and shakers" are as well as which

 One member may be" the soother", another one is "the leader", yet another one is the "thinker" or even the "activist" or "diplomat".
 You get the idea.
 Well what does this have to do with managing an online community?
 A smart manager will help their Forum facilitators get to know who is in their Group Forum.